 Additionally, Andrew is in development for his innovative new aircraft cabin lighting system, "Lumen Air," that will ease jet lag by using theatrical lighting concepts to enhance the air travel experience and ease jet lag.

-Andrew holds an M.F.A. from the University of Texas at Austin where he received the Preemptive Recruitment Fellowship in Theatrical Design.
-He also graduated magna cum laude with a B.F.A. in production design–lighting design from the Savannah College of Art & Design.
+Andrew holds an M.F.A. from the University of Texas at Austin where he received the Presidential Preemptive Recruitment Fellowship.
+He also graduated magna cum laude with a B.F.A. in production design–lighting & Scenic design from the Savannah College of Art & Design.

 Andrew is on the faculty of Shenandoah Conservatory of Shenandoah University where he heads of the lighting design area.